Fintona: Horse tram

 Possibly the most well known bit of history associated with Fintona was the horse-drawn tram (or "van" to the locals) that took passengers from Fintona railway station to Fintona Junction station one mile away.
 The name of the horse was always "Dick" regardless of sex.
 First class and second class passengers travelled inside while third class travellers sat exposed to the elements on the top.

 The tram made its last trip on 30 September 1957 when the Omagh to Enniskillen line closed, and with it, Fintona's rail links to the rest of Ireland.
 When retired, it was the second-last existing example of a horse-drawn tram in public service in the British Isles, the only remaining one now being on Douglas promenade, Isle of Man.
 The "van" now lies at the Ulster Transport Museum.

-The legacy of the horse tram's service and identity to Fintona can be seen with the unique road signs welcoming you into the village, which includes an image or silhouette of the horsetram with "Dick" pulling the tram along with the driver, conductor and a third person on board on the top of the tram.
+The legacy of the horse tram's service and identity to Fintona can be seen with the unique road signs welcoming you into the village, which includes an image or silhouette of the horse tram with "Dick" pulling the tram along with the driver, conductor and a third person on board on the top of the tram.